paramattri/Covid-19-Detector/README.md

 ## Usage
 covid_positive_dataset.py and kaggle_normal.py files are used to extract images from the above mentioned datasets folder and copy it in Covid-19_model/dataset folder.

+covid_model.py file contains the actual code of model creation and covid_initial.h5 contain the saved model.

 For running the Web application, run the predict_app.py (Flask application) file in the flask_app folder.